Many times you simply want to know that from this point how much money you need to complete the task at hand.

 Find the Estimate to Complete (ETC) for this project.

 Planned Value (PV) = 50% of $100,000

 Earned Value (EV) = 40% of $100,000

 To determine ETC first we have to find the EAC.

 Cost Performance Index (CPI) = EV / AC

 Cost Performance Index (CPI) = 0.67

-Now, you can move to next blog-post about the To-Complete Performance Index (TCPI).
+Now, you can move on to next blog post on To-Complete Performance Index (TCPI).

 image credit =>renjith krishnan / FreeDigitalPhotos.net